lbcb-sci/RNAseqEval/doc/RNAseqEval.md

                                  where the alignment is still considered correct (default 5) -mo (--min_overlap) : A minimum overlap between an annotation and an alignment that is considered valid (default 5)
-     --graphmap : correct for a bug in GraphMap RNA mapping on reverse strand taken into account only when calculating the percentage of matches --old_bma_calc : Calculate best matching annotation only based on maximizing the number of bases an alignment on an annotation.
+     --old_bma_calc : Calculate best matching annotation only based on maximizing the number of bases an alignment on an annotation.
 The number of bases outside an annotation is not take into account in this case --leave_chrom_names : do not preprocess chromosome names in SAM, reference and annotation files